 Canvas support personnel can manually create a "model / work-in-progress" site if faculty wish to start developing a course before the official course site is created or wish to collaborate or share their work with other faculty members on campus.
 The use of UM-Dearborn Canvas is generally reserved for official UM-Dearborn courses offered for credit toward degrees and certificates.
 In a limited number of cases, UM-Dearborn Canvas has been used for non-course related instruction, though there is a limited support staff available for Canvas across campus.
 Projects for professional development, scholarships, grants, file sharing, etc. should consider using other university resources such as U-M Google Sites, U-M Google Drive, or U-M Box.
 The UM-Dearborn Alternative Learning Management Solutions guide is available to outline these other resources and the features they offer.

 Canvas course enrollment is automatically updated from Banner four times per day.

-Faculty must be assigned to the course as the instructor of record by the Office of Registration & Records (via department administration) to get access to the course Canvas site.
+Faculty must be assigned to the course as the instructor of record by the Office of the Registrar (via department administration) to get access to the course Canvas site.
 Faculty removed from an instructor role in Banner will only be removed from the Canvas site on either the first day of the semester, the day following the end of the add-drop period, or two weeks before the start of the course evaluation period.

 Canvas support personnel can add librarians or teaching assistants (including lab assistants) to a Canvas site upon request from the instructor of record.
 Additional approval may be required depending on any individual department or unit policies.
 Canvas support personnel cannot add anyone as a teacher or student to a course manually.
 This must be done through official procedures, as outlined above.